codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

   it means that the client disconnected.

-The first handler we'll add will be the `connect_handler`, which as the name suggests will handle CONNECT packet coming just after connecting.
+The first handler we'll add will be the `connect_handler`, which as the name suggests will handle CONNECT packet coming just after a TCP connection happens.

 **src/server.c**